 Make your own paper building blocks like Babble Dabble Do.

-This DIY suspension bridge from Left Brain, Craft Brain is amazing, I love the use of loom bands.
+Left Brain, Craft Brain has an amazing DIY suspension bridge.
+I love the use of loom bands.

 Properties of materials